Season work in agriculture in Finland

 - Why are you applying for this job

 Please take a notice that no payment is required for arranging the job in Finland.
-Under Finnish law, no person or company should require you to pay any fees at any time, also not after you return home.
-Your only fees are application fee for work permit, charges to related documents and ticket for your trip to Finland.
+No person or company should require you to pay any fees at any time, also not after you return home.
+Your only fees are application fee for the work permit or visa, charges to related documents and ticket for your trip to Finland.

 Employee’s rights and obligations in Finland